ISKCON’S SANCTIMONIOUS AND SEXIST EDITORS or The 3 Mans’ Counterfeiter’s Clique.

 “The spiritual master is honoured as much as the Supreme Lord because He is the most confidential servitor of the Lord.”
 VedaBase => SB 4.23.18

-Now who can adjudicate clearly on the first point?
+Now who can clearly adjudicate on the first point?

 Srila Prabhupada of course!